-TFS: We noticed on your instagram account that you are also very creative in your own home as well as being a very talented baker.
+TFS: We noticed on your instagram account that you are also very creative in your own home as well as being a very talented baker and cake decorator.
 How have your creative endeavours evolved over time?

 Since then I have found it very satisfying to make things myself, I also find that now with You Tube and Pinterest there are so many resources and tutorials online to learn many practical skills such as upholstery, tiling and carpentry all of which I now do!

 TFS: It’s no secret that it’s incredibly difficult for business right now, both for independents and the big names.
 How have you adapted your business model in response to COVID-19?